-By this time of year most rhodos have either flowered, or are about to.
+By May/June most rhodos have either flowered, or are about to.
 Have a good look at the buds and you will see that they aren’t all the same.
 The flower buds are plump and waiting for the right time to burst into bloom.
 Non-flowering buds, aka leaf buds, are small and insignificant.
 Both types of buds are surrounded by a whorl of leaves and tucked into the base of these leaves are the tiny buds that are future growth points.

 When flowering is finished, these tiny buds will be stimulated to grow and where there was one shoot this year there could be as many as 4 or 5 next year.
 However, on the branches with non-flowering buds, i.e. leaf buds, it is unlikely that more than a single shoot will form.
 As time goes on, the flowering branches will be exponentially bushier, whereas without corrective pruning, the non-flowering branches will be become long and leggy.